stefan18-ux/SnakeBrain/Readme.md

 ## Introduction

 The goal of this project is to find an efficient way to traverse a grid and cover all the cells using a snake-like algorithm.
-The performance metric used is the number of moves (steps) it takes to visit all cells of the grid.
+We measure the performance of a particular strategy by the number of moves it takes to visit all the cells.
 We simulate the movement of the snake across different grid sizes and evaluate its performance.

 ### **Initial Idea: Spiral Traversal**